 The Contract Work Hours and Safety Standards Act (CWHSSA) is a federal labor law that establishes standards for contractors and subcontractors working on eligible federal contracts.
 This applies to laborers, mechanics, guards and watchmen on federal service contracts or construction contracts over $150,000.

 CWHSSA also applies to some federally assisted construction contracts if they are worth over $100,000 and subject to Davis-Bacon and Related Acts.
-There are some exceptions to CWHSSA, such as contracts for the following:

 - Transportation by land, air, or water